 "I don't understand; why am I so different?"

-“Because of your unique heritage,” replied Uncle M, smiling slightly.
-“I am an incubus and your grandmother Lilith was a powerful Dark Caster.
+"Because of your unique heritage," replied Uncle M, smiling slightly.
+"I am an incubus and your grandmother Lilith was a powerful Dark Caster.
 Her father was a Light Caster and her mother is a nymph.
 Your mother is a powerful Light Caster, and your father is a lycan.
-His parents were both lycans, but they had Caster and incubus blood in them.
-Most members of our world have only one type of blood in them, in some cases two.
+His parents were both lycans, but they had Caster and incubus blood.
+Most members of our world have only one type of blood, in some cases two.
 Lycans mate almost exclusively within their own species, so for your father to have chosen your mother is almost unheard of.
 In your blood you have the power of lycans, incubi, Casters and nymphs.
-A very potent and rare combination; you have more of each of their powers than you know.”
+A very potent and rare combination; you have more of each of their powers than you know."

 "But I can't turn into a wolf, or live on Mortals' blood, or stay young forever because I'm half tree, I can't even Cast yet!
 I don't see how my bloodline affects my Declaration at all."